-- 6.1 The unaudited final accounts were presented to the Authority at its meeting on 19th June 2009 where the Authority noted reserves of £6.913m at 31st March 2009. - 6.2 The projected over spend for 2009-10 referred to in paragraph 2.1 above amounts to £2.216m.
+- 6.1 The audited financial statements were presented to the Authority at its meeting on 30th October 2009 where the Authority noted reserves of £6.913m at 31st March 2009. - 6.2 The projected over spend for 2009-10 referred to in paragraph 2.1 above amounts to £2.216m.
 Projected reserves at 31st March 2010 would therefore total £4.697m. - 6.3 The estimated Reserve position is summarised in the table below;

-Reserve 2008-9 £'000 2009-10 £'000 2010-11 £'000
+Reserve 2008-9 2009-10 2010-11

+Actual Forecast Forecast

+£'000 £'000 £'000

 Opening Reserve (4,486) (6,913) (4,697)

 (Surplus) /Deficit (2,427) 2,216 295

 Closing Reserve (6,913) (4,697) (4,402)

 - 6.4 These reserves are subject to a number of key risks, the most significant of which are; - 6.4.1 Future bridge strengthening and improvement works yet to be determined. - 6.4.2 Main Cable Strength.
 The inspection of the main cable in 2008, determined that the cables had lost around 10% of capacity due to corrosion.
-A system of dehumidification is being fitted to the main cables and is expected to be fully commissioned by the end of 2009.
+A system of dehumidification has now being fitted to the main cables and monitoring of the drying process has now started.
 Dehumidification is a well-tried system of preventing corrosion of steel and is already in use in the anchorage chambers of the bridge.
 However, its application to main cables of suspension bridges is relatively new.
 Such systems are being fitted to new bridges to protect them from corrosion and retrofitted to older bridges in Japan, Sweden and Denmark where corrosion has been uncovered.
 Whilst there is good reason to have confidence that dehumidification can slow down or halt corrosion there is no body of evidence yet available to allow an unconditional assurance to be given that this will work on the Forth Road Bridge.